microsoft/mdatp-devicecontrol/Printer Protection Samples/Allow Authorized USB Printer.md

 ## Mac

-This policy is not supported on Mac because Unsupported Descriptor ID PrinterConnectionId
+This policy is not supported on Mac because Unsupported Descriptor ID NameId